jce-il/ASOSMA/firefox-ios/README.md

 <img src="codebeatlogo.png">
 </p>

   Codebeat gives instant feedback on the code.
-It is Automated code review for Swift, Ruby, Go, etc...
+It is an automated code review for Swift, Ruby, Go, etc...

-  codebeat gathers the results of code analysis into a single, real-time report that gives all project stakeholders the information required to improve code quality.
+  Codebeat gathers the results of the code analysis into a single, real-time report that gives all project stakeholders the information required to improve their code’s quality.

   Firefox has a *3.02 GPA*, *B* grade according to Codebeat [![codebeat badge](https://codebeat.co/badges/67e58b6d-bc89-4f22-ba8f-7668a9c15c5a)](https://codebeat.co/projects/github-com-mozilla-firefox-ios)

   Codebeat report comes with a number that can range from 0 (worst) to 4 (best).
-Codebeat explains how [Calculating GPAs](https://hub.codebeat.co/docs/gpa-explained#calculating-gpas).
+Codebeat explains how it [calculates the GPAs](https://hub.codebeat.co/docs/gpa-explained#calculating-gpas).

-  According for firefox-ios's codebeat https://codebeat.co/projects/github-com-mozilla-firefox-ios .
-They have many problems in a class called "BrowserViewController.swift":
+  According to firefox-ios's codebeat https://codebeat.co/projects/github-com-mozilla-firefox-ios , they have many problems in a class called "BrowserViewController.swift":

   * Too many methods - 198 methods
   * Too many instance variables - 32 instance variables
-  * Namespace too long - 2344 lines of code
+  * Namespaces are too long - 2344 lines of code
-  * Total complexity too high - complexity = 1312
+  * Total complexity is too high - complexity = 1312

-  And have a code duplication in *"Client/Frontend/Browser/BrowserTrayAnimators.swift:205...217"* and *"Client/Frontend/Browser/BrowserTrayAnimators.swift:219...231"* .
+  And there is a code duplication in *"Client/Frontend/Browser/BrowserTrayAnimators.swift:205...217"* and *"Client/Frontend/Browser/BrowserTrayAnimators.swift:219...231"* .

   ![](codeBeat1.png)